 You don't have to pack your bags yet, because tonight you will sleep in the same hotel.
 After breakfast we depart for Alcobaça, where we visit the Santa Maria Cistercian Monastery, a UNESCO World Heritage Site.
 Since the 12th century, the monastery has been a centre of learning and is known for its excellent agriculture.
 The church, one of the largest in Portugal, has 2 royal tombs with an intriguing story...
 Your guide will tell you all about it!

-After this visit, and perhaps a terrace on the main square around the monastery, we drive to Sítio, the district that towers above Nazaré.
+After this visit, and perhaps a coffee on the main square around the monastery, we drive to Sítio, the district that towers above Nazaré.
 There, you can enjoy a beautiful panoramic view of the city, the beach and the Atlantic Ocean.
 The church is also worth a visit, if only for the black Madonna and the legend that accompanies it.

 Nazaré is synonymous with extreme surfing.
 At the infamous north beach (Praia da Norte), Rodrigo Koxa, a world-famous Brazilian surfer, recently broke Garrett McNamara's world record by surfing the highest wave ever: 24.38 m high (equivalent to an apartment building of about 8 floors).